-You might like to think about the layers of map similar to one of those ridiculous sugar-laded rainbow cakes.
+You might like to think about the layers of the map similar to one of those ridiculous sugar-laded rainbow cakes.
 Your manager will want the final map to look pretty for his report, but he’s not going to be the one mixing and baking each layer up until midnight.
 Pins mark important points, so you can think of them like candles or coloured smarties.
 Your aim is to make the top view of the cake look good for a screenshot or slide presentation.

 MapInfo File Formats

 For a custom map you may require the following four file formats:

 - Filename.DAT – a file that stores the attribute data

 - Filename.ID – Stores information linking graphic data to the database information

 - Filename.MAP – Stores the graphic and geographical information needed to display each vector feature on a map